 This side bet takes the concept of perfect pairs a step further by using not only your hand but also the dealer’s first upcard.
 These three cards can be combined to create five potential three-card poker hands, with the payouts determined by the value of each hand created.

-- Three-of-a-kind in the same suit – 100:1
+- Three-of-a-kind in the same suit: +10,000 payout odds.

-Now, it’s important to note that these payouts are estimates and may change depending on where you decide to play online blackjack and the rules that the online casino applies to its blackjack side bets.
+Now, it’s important to note that these payouts are estimates and may change depending on where you decide to play online blackjack and the rules that the digital casino applies to its blackjack side bets.